Hazardous Household Wastes

 Keeping hazardous materials out of landfills reduces potential pollution liability and protects groundwater.
 Orange County can assist citizens and businesses to manage or reduce the use of these potentially polluting materials.

-Anyone using either the facility with more that 20 gallons of paint or 25 pounds of other hazardous waste material should contact our office first to set up an appointment.
-Call 919-968-2788 or email.
+Anyone using either one of these facilities with more than 20 gallons of paint or 25 pounds of other hazardous waste material should contact our office first to set up an appointment.
+Call 919-968-2788 or email recycling.

-Business Hazardous Waste: Businesses that generate less than 220 pounds of Hazardous Waste per month can use the Orange County Hazardous Waste Collection at the landfill facility ONLY at no additional charge!
-Businesses using this facility must sign an affidavit that states they are a "Conditionally Exempt Small Quantity Generator".
+Businesses that generate less than 220 pounds of Hazardous Waste per month can use the Orange County Hazardous Waste Collection at the Eubanks Road facility only at no additional charge.
+Businesses using this facility must call ahead for an appointment at 919-968-2788 or email recycling and they must sign an affidavit that states they are a "Conditionally Exempt Small Quantity Generator."